NBlaze860/Shipsy-Inventory-Manager/docs/ARCHITECTURE.md

   - `*Slice.js`: Redux Toolkit slices that define the state, reducers, and actions for different features (e.g., `authSlice.js`, `productsSlice.js`).
 - **`src/utils`**: A collection of helper functions and utilities that can be used throughout the application.
 - **`src/styles`**: Contains global CSS files and styling-related configurations.

+### Product Filtering and Sorting

+The `Products.jsx` component is responsible for handling the filtering and sorting of products.
+The filtering and sorting logic is implemented in the following order:

+1.  **Search:** The product list is first filtered based on the search term entered by the user.
+The search is case-insensitive and matches partial strings in the product name.
+2.  **Filtering:** The product list is then filtered based on the selected category, minimum total value, and maximum total value.
+3.  **Sorting:** The filtered product list is then sorted based on the selected sorting option (price ascending or descending).
+4.  **Pagination:** Finally, the sorted and filtered product list is paginated.

 ### Routing